KritiSethi2006/Number-Guess-Game-Java/README.md

 # 🎮Number Guess Game - Java Console Application

-This repository contains a simple and interactive number-guessing game developed in Java as part of the CodSoft Internship Program.
+This repository contains a simple and interactive number-guessing game developed in Java.
 The game runs on the console and engages users in predicting a randomly generated number within a defined range.

 ⚙️ Features:-